-Socks, the lunatic boxer from Facebreaker has two personality (a nice, English-accented intellectual .and an angry psychopath) which manifests in the sock puppets that he uses for boxing gloves.
+Socks, the lunatic boxer from Facebreaker, has two personalities (a nice, English-accented intellectual and an angry psychopath), which manifests in the sock puppets that he uses for boxing gloves.

 A pirate appears in Escape from Monkey Island who has developed two additional personalities in order to cope with having his ego shattered by the Ultimate Insult.
 They are manifested through the puppets he wears in a Punch and Judy type of show, which themselves take on the forms of the series' hero and villain in appearance, though not so much in personality.